your5e/5e-srd-markdown/dnd/51/obsidian_vault/magic_items/rare/stone_of_controlling_earth_elementals.md

 _Wondrous item, rare_

-If the stone is touching the ground, you can use an action to speak its command word and summon an earth elemental, as if you had cast the _Conjure Elemental_ spell.
+If the stone is touching the ground, you can use an action to speak its command word and summon an earth elemental, as if you had cast the [[conjure_elemental|Conjure Elemental]] spell.
 The stone can't be used this way again until the next dawn.
 The stone weighs 5 pounds.